 Alcohol problems occur in varying levels of severity.
 The most common is alcohol abuse.
-Those who abuse alcohol, but are not necessarily dependent on it, continue to drink despite recurring social, personal, and legal problems that they experience.
+Those who abuse alcohol, but are not necessarily dependent on it, continue to drink despite experiencing recurring social, personal, and legal problems.
 Alcohol abuse often results in impaired performance at work, neglect of household responsibilities, and drunk driving.

 A more severe problem is alcohol dependence or alcoholism, which is a chronic and often progressive disease that includes a strong need to drink despite social and interpersonal problems such as losing a job or deteriorating relationships with loved ones.
 Some alcoholics are predisposed to addiction through genes passed down in families with histories of alcoholism.

 If there’s a history of alcohol dependence in a family, the family’s genetic make-up does not directly cause alcoholism.
 However, when the genes interplay with high stress levels and social influences, there is an increased risk that a dependence could develop.

 Signs of Alcoholism

 Alcoholics tend to spend a great deal of time recovering from hangovers and other effects of drinking, causing them to miss social activities and neglect responsibilities.
 In addition, a noticeable growth in alcohol tolerance occurs increasing the need to drink more to feel the effects.

 Also prevalent in cases of alcoholism are physical withdrawal symptoms including nausea, sweating, shakiness, and anxiety when alcohol use is stopped after periods of heavy drinking.